Santander Golf Tour Málaga

 The Santander Golf Tour Málaga is a women's professional golf tournament on Spain's Santander Golf Tour that has featured on the LET Access Series.
 It was first played in 2018 and is held in Málaga, Spain.

+The 2023 and 2024 installments doubled as the Campeonato de España, the Spanish National Championship, which rotates between events on the tour.